 A small green-backed hummingbird of the West, with no brilliant colors on its throat except a thin strip of iridescent purple bordering the black chin, only visible when light hits it just right.
 Black-chinned Hummingbirds are exceptionally widespread, found from deserts to mountain forests.

 When birding in its range, listen for the distinctive humming wings and check out tiny bare branches at the tops of dead or live trees, where these birds often sit between feeding bouts.
-Black-chinned Hummingbirds can be very tricky to follow as they dart and weave among flowering shrubs and insect swarms, but after a feeding bout they very often return to a favorite perch.
+Black-chinned Hummingbirds can be very tricky to follow as they dart and weave among flowering shrubs and insect swarms, but after feeding about, they very often return to a favorite perch.

 A jewel of high mountain meadows, male Broad-tailed Hummingbirds fill the summer air with loud, metallic trills as they fly.
 They breed at elevations up to 10,500 feet, where nighttime temperatures regularly plunge below freezing.
 To make it through a cold night, they slow their heart rate and drop their body temperature, entering a state of torpor.